Ryandaydev/anchor_project_air_travel/README.md

 ![Anchor Project Architecture](images/anchor_project_big_picture.png)

-The diagram above illustrates the major components of the Anchor Project and how they interact.
+Here's a big picture view of all of the anchor project components.
+They show different pieces of an enterprise build around a data source and Python frameworks.

 The **Air Travel SDK** serves as the central integration layer, allowing multiple consumers to reuse the same functionality while minimizing duplicated code.